-Bright light with a color temperature of 6000-7000K is suggested by experts to be important to bearded dragons' mental health.
+Bright light with a color temperature of ~6500K is suggested by experts to be important to bearded dragons' mental health.
 Bearded dragons with additional "daylight" lighting in their enclosure seem to be more alert and active than those without, as well as demonstrating better appetite and more natural behaviors.

 Full-spectrum lighting is not the same as reptile UVB lighting, so you will need two separate lamps.
-The 22" Arcadia Jungle Dawn LED Bar and Bio Dude Glow & Grow are both excellent lamps for this purpose.
+The Arcadia Jungle Dawn LED Bar and Bio Dude Glow & Grow are both excellent lamps for this purpose.
+You will need enough lighting to illuminate 75-100% of the enclosure's length.